-Using the Mode button (see Figure 2) you can:
+Using the Mode button (see Figure 3) you can:

-- Reset the AP to its default factory-shipped configuration - Clear the AP's internal storage including all configuration files
+- Reset the AP to the default factory-shipped configuration. - Clear the AP internal storage, including all configuration files.

-To use the mode button, press, and keep pressed, the mode button on the access point during the AP's boot cycle.
-Wait until the AP's status LED changes to Amber.
+To use the mode button, press, and keep pressed, the mode button on the access point during the AP boot cycle.
+Wait until the AP status LED changes to Amber.
 During this, the AP console shows a seconds counter, counting the number of seconds the mode button is pressed.
 Then:

-- To reset the AP to its default factory-shipped configuration, keep the mode button pressed for less than 20 seconds.
-The AP's configuration files are cleared. - This resets all configuration settings to factory defaults, including passwords, WEP keys, the IP address, and the SSID.
-However, the regulatory domain provisioning is not reset. - To clear the AP's internal storage, including all configuration files, keep the mode button pressed for more than 20 seconds, but less than 60 seconds. - The AP's status LED changes from Amber to Red, and all the files in the AP's storage directory are cleared.
-This also removes any regulatory domain provisioning made previously.
+To reset the AP to the default factory-shipped configuration, keep the mode button pressed for less than 20 seconds.
+The AP configuration files are cleared.

+This resets all configuration settings to factory defaults, including passwords, WEP keys, the IP address, and the SSID.

+■ To clear the AP internal storage, including all configuration files, keep the mode button pressed for more than 20 seconds, but less than 60 seconds.

+If the mode button is pressed for more than 30 seconds but less than 60 seconds, the FIPS mode flag is also cleared during the full factory reset of the AP.
+The FIPS flag when set disables console access.

+The AP status LED changes from Amber to Red, and all the files in the AP storage directory are cleared.

-If you keep the mode button pressed for more than 60 seconds, the mode button is assumed faulty and no changes are made.
+If you keep the mode button pressed for more than 60 seconds, the mode button is assumed faulty and no changes are made